 Table 1-1 shows how the process influences, and is influenced by, all canister variables.

 Table 1-1.
-Direct dependencies between the process “Stress corrosion cracking of cast iron insert” and the defined canister variables and a short note on the handling in the FSAR.
+Direct dependencies between the process “Stress corrosion cracking of the insert” and the defined canister variables and a short note on the handling in the FSAR.